 Turmeric And Your Gut: Will This Golden Spice Help Your IBS Symptoms?

-Turmeric, a plant from India and southeast Asia, is a relative to ginger and is not only a cooking spice, but has a long resume of use within complementary alternative medicine including in treatment of gut problems and inflammatory conditions.
+Turmeric, a plant from India and Southeast Asia, is a relative to ginger.
+It is not only a cooking spice but has a long resume of use within complementary and alternative medicine, including in the treatment of gut problems and inflammatory conditions.1

 What are the benefits of turmeric?

-There are mixed results on curcumin’s effectiveness in improving IBS symptoms.1-6
+There are mixed results on curcumin’s effectiveness in improving IBS symptoms.2-7

 While some studies have demonstrated a positive impact of curcumin supplements on IBS symptoms, others demonstrate no impact compared with a placebo (control) group.
-It’s important to remember when you’re looking at a study that an estimated 1 in 3 positive results are due to the placebo effect – so when studies occur without a control group, it’s difficult to tease out whether the benefits were placebo related, or not.
+It’s important to remember when you’re looking at a study that an estimated 1 in 3 positive results is due to the placebo effect – people thinking symptoms are occurring because they expect them to.
+So when studies occur without a control group, it’s difficult to tease out whether the benefits were placebo-related or not.2-7

-An interesting animal study examined the impact of curcumin on IBS by regulating neurotransmitters (brain-signaling chemicals) related to depression and anxiety that are known to impact the gut, and found a promising effect of curcumin supplementation.
+An interesting animal study examined the impact of curcumin on IBS by regulating neurotransmitters (brain-signaling chemicals) related to depression and anxiety that are known to impact the gut and found a promising effect of curcumin supplementation.7

-Because there are few studies on turmeric, there is definitely some research limitations.
-One of the BIG ones that stood out to me was that the studies use different preparations of turmeric supplements, which makes it difficult to compare results.
+Because there are few studies on turmeric, there are definitely some research limitations.
+One of the BIG ones that stood out to me was that the studies use different preparations of turmeric supplements, which makes it difficult to compare results.2-7

-Some studies used a control group to control for placebo effect, whereas some hadn’t.
+Some studies used a control group to control for the placebo effect, whereas some did not.
 The species of turmeric could also have impacted the effectiveness of the spice as a treatment for IBS.
-As well, with some studies showing positive results, and others showing negative results – you have to wonder what the role of the variance in microbiomes play in the results.
+As well, with some studies showing positive results, and others showing negative results – you have to wonder what the role of the variance in microbiomes play in the results.2-7

 Ultimately, more research is needed to clarify whether taking turmeric as a supplement can alleviate IBS symptoms, and is safe.